 Heart-healthy exercises can be as simple as riding a bike or visiting a neighborhood playground.
 Or, they can be more organized, such as swimming — a great low-impact option for individuals with back or hip problems — or an organized sport such as soccer or basketball.

-Benefits of Physical Activity for Kids With Down Syndrome
+Physical Activities for Students with Down Syndrome

 Physical activity can benefit kids of all ages and abilities, but encouraging physical activity in children with Down syndrome is about more than weight loss.

 Increased muscle strength makes it easier to accomplish daily activities such as walking up and down stairs, getting dressed or standing up in the shower.
 Anytime a kid with Down syndrome can perform these simple movements with greater ease, they achieve and maintain a higher level of independence.
 Encouraging and improving this as they grow will have long-term results as they become adults and work toward becoming more independent.

 Even if they can physically perform an activity, kids with Down syndrome tend to become tired more easily.
 On average, their heart rate is 10% lower than their peers who don’t have Down syndrome.
 Engaging in heart-healthy exercise over a long period has been shown to improve heart function in kids with Down syndrome, meaning they have more stamina.
 Improved stamina opens the door to being more active and is another important part of encouraging independence.

 There is a well-known link between aging and decreased bone density.
 All adults lose bone density as their bodies grow older, but individuals with Down syndrome typically have lower-than-average bone density.
 Because the human body naturally loses bone density as it ages, building up bone density as a child is an important way for individuals with Down syndrome to prevent bone density-related health issues later in life.